-Despite its common use, I do not recommend 5-HTP as a serotonin-boosting supplement without the supervision of your provider.
+Despite its common use, I do not recommend 5-HTP as a serotonin-boosting supplement to treat clinical depression without the supervision of your provider.
 5-HTP is the precursor to serotonin, which your body also converts into melatonin, a molecule that aids in sleep.
 Unlike serotonin, 5-HTP is small enough to cross the blood brain barrier.

-These factors make it sound like an enticing supplement for those with both depression and insomnia, but 5-HTP has some serious side effects.
+These factors make it sound like an enticing supplement for those with both depression, but high dose 5-HTP has some serious side effects.

-With long-term use, as it actually depletes dopamine and norepinephrine, two other neurotransmitters critical to mood regulation.
+With long-term use (consistently taking for years), as it actually depletes dopamine and norepinephrine, two other neurotransmitters critical to mood regulation.
 Even with sufficient serotonin, a deficiency in these neurotransmitters can also lead to depression.